NahyeonAn/pyAPEP/docs/source/Examples.rst

 1. Ideal PSA simulation for green hydrogen production
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''

+In this example, :py:mod:`pyAPEP.simide` is used to simulate ideal PSA process for the separation of H\ :sub:`2`/N\ :sub:`2` from the green ammonia.

 **Background**

 Because green ammonia is currently the favored transportation medium for carbon-free hydrogen, H\ :sub:`2` separation and purification technologies have gained increasing attention.
 Among the various options for H\ :sub:`2` separation, pressure swing adsorption (PSA) has the highest technological readiness level.
 Therefore, this example handle the ideal PSA simulation to produce H\ :sub:`2` decomposed from green NH\ :sub:`3` and determine the hydrogen recovery of the columns given adsobents properties.